 "There's going to be a major shift in how BI is presented because more users want higher-quality visualisation mashups and capabilities that are common these days on websites," said Joe Bugajski, an analyst at Midvale, Utah-based Burton Group Inc.

 Some of these relatively new companies include Bissantz & Co., Tableau Software Inc., BonaVista Systems and Centrifuge Systems Inc., he said.
-There are also companies taking advantage of
+There are also companies taking advantage of BIRT and other open source endeavors to create a more interactive visual experience through mashups and other add-on capabilities.

 Such BI software tools allow users to build information portals through drag-and-drop capabilities.
 In fact, there's even a term for it -- mashboards (instead of dashboards) -- an interface through which users can create their own information portals by dragging and dropping different information elements through the use of Ajax or Flash technology, for example.